Conference Menu

 Analytical Biochemistry is distinguished from the analysis of biochemicals using instrumentation (i.e. bioanalytical chemistry) by the use of biochemicals, macromolecules or enzymes, often with dyes, fluorophore, luminescent or other substrates, that serve as an integral part of the analytical method.
 Methods such as ELISA, PCR or proximity labelling that use peptides, proteins, antibodies or DNA/RNA sequences as affinity reagents, substrates, and/or primers from biological samples but often in live cells are all examples of Analytical Biochemistry.
 Analytical Biochemistry is a narrow field and most Canadian Cities to not have a large number of practitioners.
 However, the city of Toronto its surrounding metropolis is an internationally important center for research and application of Analytical Biochemistry.
 Hence the location of CSC in Toronto in 2026 provides an opportunity to support a session focused on this important area of Analytical Chemistry that affords easy access to renowned speakers on this topic.

-Canadian Mass Spectrometry (AN/EN/PTC)
+Canadian Mass Spectrometry (AN)

 Organizers